 There are around 400 different types of apprenticeships at all different levels so there really is a wide range of jobs you could apply for.
-Apprenticeships are offered across many sectors including law firms, surveyors, media firms, retail etc. It's not all about construction!
-However, an apprenticehip prepares you for work in a specific area, so if you're not quite sure what you want to do or want to keep your options open it's better to plumb for going to college.
+Apprenticeships are offered across many sectors including law firms, surveyors, media firms, retail, etc. It's not all about construction!
+However, an apprenticeship prepares you for work in a specific area, so if you're not quite sure what you want to do or want to keep your options open it's better to plumb for going to college.

 Having said this, an apprenticeship can’t open the doors to every job, for certain careers you will need a degree or a similar qualification.
 Likewise, your experience will not prepare you for lots of jobs after you finish.
 You will be qualified in a very specific area.

 Doing an apprenticeship may feel as though you are stuck in the middle, too mature for college, but far younger than your colleagues.
 If lots of your friends have continued to college, you may find that your schedules never meet up - they're busy revising for exams at certain times of the year while you can't go out on a school night and come in with a hangover and your work colleagues might have families to get home to after work.
 This may mean that you lose touch with those around you, and if lots of your friends leave for university you may even feel as though you are missing out on the “university experience".
 But just remember, by the time you're 22 you will have a lot of useful experience and some savings (hopefully) whereas graduates may have virtually no experience and a shed load of debt!

 Photo by Javier Trueba via free Unsplash License.

 Pro - You can do a course that you are really passionate about.